-The Russian Wilderness nestled int he mountains of Northern California is a unique area, home to the "Miracle Mile" an area containing some of the greatest diversity in conifer species in the world.
+The Russian Wilderness nestled in the mountains of Northern California is a unique area.
+It is home to the "Miracle Mile" an area containing some of the greatest diversity of conifer species in the world.

 A pair of Lodgepole pine showing various stages of affliction from forest pathogens; needle browning, defoliation and eventual death.

 Known as the "Miracle Mile," this portion of the California's Russian Wilderness hosts 18 confirmed species of conifer, making it one of the most diversely speciated areas of conifer forest in the world.
 Today, drought, climate change, and forest pathogens are taking their toll on the ecosystem.
 Healthy forests of the late 1960's are showing significant signs of stress, in some areas it is apparent that most of the standing trees will perish in the coming years.

 I spent time with a botany field team working to resurvey the original plots in order to make comparisons between the forest of the past and present.

 Collected by J.O.
 Sawyer in the late 1960's these conifer cuttings are among many specimens collected from the Russian Wilderness in Klamath National Forest, California.

 Drew Bost sorts through binders containing prints of maps overlaid with GPS coordinates of original survey plots and photocopies of original data sheets.